srdjanbozic/Internship_Tasks/README.md

 # Two Classes One Interface
-Write small application that make use of an interface.
+Write two classes that implement the same interface.
+Write a function that accepts a class implementing an interface you wrote and try passing each class to it.